 It is notable that the 1Ds has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TG-5 is a recent model that features in the current product line-up of Olympus.
 In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1Ds vs Olympus TG-5

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Olympus TG-5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.